Enguerrand III, Lord of Coucy: Relations

 His first wife was Beatrice de Vignory, widow of John I, Count of Roucy (1196–1200).
 They married in 1201.
 There are no known children from this marriage.

-His second wife was Matilda (or Richenza) of Bavaria (1172–1209), a daughter of Henry the Lion, Duke of Bavaria and Saxony, by his second wife, Matilda of England, daughter of King Henry II.
-Matilda of Bavaria was thus also the niece of King Richard the Lion-hearted.
+His second wife was Matilda of Saxony, a daughter of Henry the Lion, Duke of Bavaria and Saxony, by his second wife, Matilda of England, daughter of King Henry II.
+Matilda of Saxony was thus also the niece of King Richard the Lion-hearted.
 This marriage took place in 1204.
 There are no known children from this marriage.